rapid-sensemaking-framework/rsf-runner/README.md

 For any good "conversation", there is always a frame.
 The conversation, at least loosely, has a direction that the people who will participate in it are agreeable to and interested in.

 So someone who has a frame for a conversation, and wants to foster engagement pulls from a selection of available recipes for a social process, and stitches them together into a beautifully crafted flow.
 Things that this person would be tuning could include amount of time available for each part of the process.
+Loomio includes some wonderful [help text explaining best practices](https://help.loomio.org/en/user_manual/getting_started/decision_tools/) for using the powerful tools in the decision/polling toolbox of Loomio.

 Once they draft the flow, they setup either an opt-in process where participants will select themselves, or if they have verbal or written consent via a personal connection, they could input each participant.
 To input a participant just requires adding the relevant info for the contact method they want to connect via, such as email, text, or something else.